Waldheim History, Family Crest & Coats of Arms

 Early Origins of the Waldheim family

 The surname Waldheim was first found in Westphalia, where the name contributed greatly to the development of an emerging nation which would later play a large role in the national conflicts of the territories of Germany.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.

 Early History of the Waldheim family

-Another 339 words (24 lines of text) covering the years 1518, 1649, 1518 and 1603 are included under the topic Early Waldheim History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Waldheim research.
+Another 170 words (12 lines of text) covering the years 1518, 1649, 1518 and 1603 are included under the topic Early Waldheim History in all our PDF Extended History products and printed products wherever possible.

 Waldheim Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Waldheim include Waldheim, Waldenheim, Walderheim, Waltheim and others.

 Early Notables of the Waldheim family (pre 1700)